-Web service developers were stirred a few months ago in the technical media over the SOAP vs.
+Web service developers were stirred a few months ago in the technical media over the SOAP vs. REST debate, a now

 For SOAP Web services, descriptors based on Web Services Description Language (WSDL) form a fundamental piece of their actual design, mainly on account of the underlying complexity present in the actual service.
 In these scenarios, a descriptor not only serves the purpose of formally describing all the business logic it can fulfill, but it also aides in the creation of helper classes -- often called stubs -- used to build service clients.

 Enter WADL, a similar description language to WSDL, but strictly targeting the requirements of RESTful services.
 REST started of simple enough, as live URL's on major portals which returned structured data to querying clients, but as interest has grown in this alternate approach to Web services, so has the scope and size of the business processes it attempts to fulfill, making descriptors a natural addition.